 Utilize Your PR Team

-If your retail team is promoting your loyalty program in-person, use operations data and sales data to discover which budtenders drive the most adoption for your program.
+If your retail team is promoting your loyalty program in-person, use operations data and sales data to discover which clerks drive the most adoption for your program.
 Have your team ask customers which they prefer: percentage off or currency off future purchases.
 You don’t need a public relations firm to help your organization build mutually beneficial relationships with the public.
-Your budtenders are your primary PR team.
+Your clerks are your primary PR team.
 Empower them to use Alpine IQ’s online technology to power their offline efforts.

 Your company’s financial performance will be sculpted by the type of loyalty program you deploy.
 To differentiate yourself from your competitors and grow your business, align Alpine IQ’s loyalty technology with your business’ goals to power your most important work and grow your business.